Yousry2/ops/README.md

 ## Project Overview

-An Angular-based asset management application built using Nx workspace, Angular 19.2, Signal Store (NGRX/signals), TanStack Query, and Tailwind CSS.
-The application allows users to browse a hierarchical tree of assets (folders and items), select items, and manage these selections.
+An Angular-based application built using Nx workspace, Angular 19.2, Signal Store (NGRX/signals), TanStack Query, and Tailwind CSS.

 ## Tasks to be completed